yochaigal/cairn/tools/converting-monsters.md

 - Magical creatures can just "know" a bunch of spells.
 In this case, make their corpses magical (and dangerous)!
 - Spells are tricky; you can give magic-users Spellbooks but remember, they might _drop_ them when defeated.
 - I like to make 1d4 dropped Spellbooks implode ([Die of Fate](/cairn-srd#die-of-fate)), just to mix it up!

+### Saving Throws
+- You can rely on Saving Throws to glean more information about a creature's abilities, specifically their ability to avoid death by physical trauma, magic, or poison.
+See the [OSE SRD](https://oldschoolessentials.necroticgnome.com/srd/index.php/Checks,_Damage,_Saves) for more details.
+- Occasionally stat blocks will use a shorthand like (E1) or (F1) (Level 1 [Elf](https://oldschoolessentials.necroticgnome.com/srd/index.php/Elf) or [Fighter](https://oldschoolessentials.necroticgnome.com/srd/index.php/Fighter) respectively).
+These are really helpful for quickly identifying at the creature's abilities.

 ### Stat Block Structure
  There are many ways to do this, but try to be consistent!
 In Cairn I write it like this: